HomeArticlesGuideUS Retirement Planning Guide

 6. Project RMDs at age 73 using the RMD Calculator and plan Roth conversions in low-income years before 73.

-7. Run a full retirement projection with the Retirement Calculator at least once per year, updating for actual savings balances and revised spending estimates.
+7. Run a full retirement projection with the Retirement Calculator at least once a year, updating for actual savings balances and revised spending estimates.

 The accounts, limits, and tax rules governing US retirement savings reward consistent action over many years.
-Starting early and adjusting the plan annually produces far better outcomes than any attempt to optimise a single year's decisions.
-The calculators linked throughout this guide let you run the numbers yourself so that every decision is grounded in your actual situation rather than generic rules of thumb.
+Starting early and adjusting the plan annually beats any attempt to optimize a single year's decisions.
+The calculators linked throughout this guide let you run the numbers yourself, so every decision rests on your actual situation rather than generic rules of thumb.

 Frequently Asked Questions